Aaron00000/Leegion-Server-Ring-Racers-Addons/README.md

 1/10
 ----
-Characters - Added Retro Mario, Lego Sonic, and Pit, removed Super Nep Pack.
-Maps - Added Retro Maze and NeoWhaleMaps, updated Lizard Pack, removed the SuperMetal pack (Secret Slide) and Crash Cup, blacklisted Backroom Velocity, Cutman's Logging Facility, and Lavender Shrine Classic.
+Characters - Added Retro Mario, Lego Sonic, and Pit, removed Super Nep Pack.Maps - Added Retro Maze and NeoWhaleMaps, updated Lizard Pack, removed the SuperMetal pack (Secret Slide) and Crash Cup, blacklisted Backroom Velocity, Cutman's Logging Facility, and Lavender Shrine Classic.
 Other - Added Kel's Paint Palette and a bunch of quality of life mods that do that following:
 •	Display a gauge for drift charging.
 •	Display a timer for certain item effects.